Holbæk Municipality

-Holbæk municipality is a municipality (Danish, kommune) in northwestern Region Sjælland on the island of Zealand (Sjælland) in Denmark.
-The municipality includes the island of Orø, and covers an area of 583 km², and has a total population of 72,810 (2022).
+Holbæk Municipality (Holbæk Kommune) is a kommune in northwestern Region Sjælland on the island of Zealand in Denmark.
+The municipality includes the island of Orø, and covers an area of 583 km², and has a total population of 74,490 (2025).
 Its mayor is Christina Krzyrosiak Hansen, a member of the Social Democrats and the youngest mayor ever in Denmark.
 The main town and the site of its municipal council is the city of Holbæk.